How intelligent bots are changing the way we work

-Use of bots, or "chatbots", are an immensely impactful, rapidly-growing trend in enterprise operations and customer interaction that change the way we work.
+The use of bots, or "chatbots", is an immensely impactful, rapidly-growing trend in enterprise operations and customer interaction that change the way we work.

 What is a bot?

-Bots are a light-weight form of machine learning that basically convert unstructured human language into structured data that serves as instructions for the software that consumes it.
+Bots are a lightweight form of machine learning that basically converts unstructured human language into structured data that serves as instructions for the software that consumes it.
 For example, the following statements all initiate the same software action of adding an appointment to the user's calendar:

 - "Add appointment called 'Meet with Bob' tomorrow on my calendar"